 Chronic obstructive pulmonary disease (COPD) is a chronic inflammatory lung disease often caused by cigarette smoking that makes breathing difficult.
 According to the American Lung Association, more than 12 million Americans have COPD, a progressive disease that gets worse over time if not treated.
 COPD includes both damage to the bronchial tubes (airway disease) and emphysema.
 Learn more about COPD and emphysema.

 The COPD and Emphysema Program at the Brigham and Women’s Hospital Lung Center provides comprehensive diagnostic testing and treatment for men and women with COPD.
-Coordinated by board-certified physicians in pulmonary and critical care medicine, including interventional pulmonologists and thoracic surgeons who specialize in minimally-invasive lung surgery such as lung volume reduction surgery, our multidisciplinary team also comprises specialists from thoracic imaging, pulmonary rehabilitation and respiratory therapy.
-Together, they help patients with COPD live more comfortably by improving endurance, providing symptom relief and preventing disease progression.
+Coordinated by board-certified physicians in pulmonary and critical care medicine, including interventional pulmonologists and thoracic surgeons who specialize in minimally invasive lung surgery such as lung volume reduction surgery, our multidisciplinary team also comprises specialists from thoracic imaging, pulmonary rehabilitation, and respiratory therapy.
+All work with you to find the best combination of treatments to control your COPD and maintain the highest level of function possible.

 The Lung Center is located at Brigham and Women’s Hospital at the 15 Francis Street entrance.
 Pulmonary and critical care medicine, thoracic surgery and thoracic imaging are adjacent to one another, making accessibility and appointment scheduling seamless.